yaswant2403/cs225final_project/results.md

 ## Algorithms:

 ### BFS:
 Our Breadth First Search, BFS, algorithm traversal runs correctly and works on our larger dataset of Facebook profiles.
+It run within our proposed runtime of Ө(n+e), where n is number of nodes and e is number of edges.
 Our BFS algorithm traverses through the friend network dataset to find connected components of the graph, and correctly searches the data structure using a first in-first out queue.
 To ensure BFS worked correctly, we made a few smaller test case graphs, including ones that have multiple connected components.

 Example Result:
 ```
 Here is the BFS traversal order of this social network graph: